Visualtaggy/Minimalist-TicTacToe-Android/README.md

 I will be revisiting this project in the future to impliment an unbeatable mode with minimax algorithm.

 Known Issues:
--> Currently there is no state to address "draw" scenario within the game
+-> Currently there is no state to address "draw" scenario within the game [FIXED]